NoBlackBoxes/LastBlackBox/boxes/systems/_lessons/Multi-Tasking.md

 ## Lesson

-- **Task**: Develop a multi-tasking "scheduling" program for your microcontroller.
+- **TASK**: Develop a multi-tasking "scheduling" program for your microcontroller.
+> Changing the timescale of one task should not affect the other.